-Related-party risk distributions are subject to the arm's-length principles.
+Related-party risk distributions are subject to the arm's length principles.

-4.6 Comparing Local Transfer Pricing Rules and/ or Enforcement and OECD Standards
+4.6 Comparing Local Transfer Pricing Rules and/or Enforcement and OECD Standards

-The Luxembourg tax administration has specifically stated that the Luxembourg transfer pricing rules will rely on the OECD standards and guidelines.
+The Luxembourg tax administration has stated that Luxembourg transfer pricing rules will align with OECD standards and guidelines.